asztrikx/bomberman/README.md

 	//CollisionLinePositionGet calculates position taking collision into account in discrete line (from, to)
 	//from must not be equal to to
 	//we can be NULL
-	Position CollisionLinePositionGet(
+	//if collisionDecideObjectFunction is NULL then it's treated as always true
+	//if collisionDecideCharacterFunction is NULL then it's treated as always true Position CollisionLinePositionGet(
 	WorldServer* worldServer,
 		Position from,